vdaas/vald/docs/user-guides/troubleshooting.md

-# Trouble Shooting
+# Troubleshooting

-This page shows the trouble shooting for operating a Vald cluster.
+This page shows the troubleshooting for operating a Vald cluster.

 ## Insert Operation